-The preceding exercise bears resemblance to, but differs qualitatively from, the work of \cite{DS2020} and \cite{goodman2021difference} in decomposing and interpreting TWFE regressions.
-In a non-dynamic setting where potential outcomes are indexed only by contemporary treatment $Y_{it}(d_{t})$, they showed the TWFE estimand in static panel data models (a special case of (\ref{eq:DPDM}) with $\gamma =0$) is a weighted average of heterogeneous TE $Y_{it}(1)-Y_{it}(0)$.\footnote{ The use of TWFE in static panel data models requires that $D_{it}$ be \textit{strict }exogenous in order to identify $\beta $ and $\gamma$.
+This exercise bears resemblance to, but differs qualitatively from, the work of \cite{DS2020} and \cite{goodman2021difference} in decomposing and interpreting TWFE regressions.
+In a non-dynamic setting where potential outcomes are indexed only by contemporary treatment $Y_{it}(d_{t})$, they showed the TWFE estimand in static panel data models, which is a special case of (\ref{eq:DPDM}) with $\gamma =0$, is a (possibly negatively) weighted average of heterogeneous TE, $Y_{it}(1)-Y_{it}(0)$. \footnote{ The use of TWFE in static panel data models requires that $D_{it}$ be \textit{strict }exogenous in order to identify $\beta $ and $\gamma$.
 However, the difference-in-differences approach in \cite{DS2020} does not impose that the true data-generating process satisfies the parametric, reduced-form $Y_{it}=\beta D_{it}+\theta_{t}+\alpha _{i}+\varepsilon _{it}$.
 Their focus is instead on relating the TWFE estimand to aggregated heterogeneous treatment effects under parallel trends; they also consider first-difference regressions under the same assumptions. } This literature has also considered the role and the complications of covariates \citep{heckmanichimuratodd1997xdid, abadie2005xdid, caetanocallaway2023xdid}, as well as proposing alternative estimators under parallel trends (PT) and other assumptions on the outcome or treatment processes, like staggered designs (e.g.,\cite{DS2020, callawaysatanna, sundid}).

-In comparison, we face different challenges, because the treatment effects in our setting vary with the full sequence of past potential treatments, and the estimator in question uses instruments designed to address the failure of strict exogeneity of $D_{it}$ and $Y_{it-1}$ in the DPDM \eqref{eq:DPDM}.
-In the context of papers imposing variants of parallel trends, the setting of \cite{chaisemartinhaultfoeuille2024dyn} is most similar in that it also allows for dynamic potential outcomes and non-staggered designs; in contrast, however, our approach is based on a set of assumptions different than parallel trends.
+In comparison with these earlier works, we face different challenges, because the treatment effects in our setting vary with the full sequence of past potential treatments, and the estimator in question uses instruments designed to address the failure of strict exogeneity of observed $D_{it}$ and $Y_{it-1}$ in the DPDM \eqref{eq:DPDM}.
+Among existing works that build on variants of parallel trends, the setting of \cite{chaisemartinhaultfoeuille2024dyn} is most similar in that it also allows for intertemporal effects on potential outcomes in non-staggered designs; in contrast, however, our approach is based on sets of new assumptions different than parallel trends.